wiyou/RogueOne/README.md

 [ShadyRC_Evelotion](https://github.com/joymonkey/dEvolution/blob/master/sketches/ShadyRC_Evolution/ShadyRC_Evolution.ino)

 ## FlySKY setup
-There are two menu options if you long press the top right button it brings you to a setup menu.
+There are two menu options if you long press the top right or **OK** button it brings you to a setup menu.
 Press the up and down buttons on the left side to select if you want to system setup or functions setup.

 ![Flysky FSi6](images/FS-i6X.png)

-Press the select button again "top right button" to make the menu selection.
+Press the select button or **OK** again "top right button" to make the menu selection.

-To back out of an option press the lower right button, which is a cancel button.
+To back out of an option press the lower right button or **Cancel** button.

 TO SAVE your options LONG press the cancel button.
 This is so un intutitive.